communitiesuk/plotly_dashboard_docs/README.md

     **Note:** Terminal can only handle one command at a time, if the python server is running the terminal will not handle any further commands.
 To restart the server use `python run.py`

 ### Setting environment variables
 1. From VS Code, open the `.env` file.
 If this file does not exist, then create it at the root of the project.
+This project is excluded from git commits, so can contain secrets such as AWS Access keys as they will only be present on an individual developer laptop
 1. Inside the `.env file`, add the new environment variable in the format `ENVIRONMENT_VARIABLE=VALUE`.
 An example is `STAGE="production"`.
 There is a file called `.env.example` that be used for reference

 ## Development